peter0083/explore_cali/README.md

 ### Testing locally with Docker

-To build the docker image locally, run the following command in the terminal
+To build the docker image locally,

+1. run the following command in the terminal

 `docker build --tag website .`

+After the image is built,

-To browse the website locally from the container (after the image is built), run the following
+to browse the website locally from the container,

+2. run the following

 `docker run --publish 80:80 website`

-### Testing locally using Docker Compose
+### Testing locally in a Docker Compose network

 Docker Compose is a simple, light-weight platform that runs multiple containerized applications in a single stack.